LewisTowart/tech258-lewis-cicd/Documents/CI-CD.md

 create 4th job in jenkins to deploy the app - run it automatically don't run npm start use in background or will timeout jenkins

+Avoid using git commands in the execute shell

+need a diagram explaining the process

+What if the test isn't successful, could delete the sparta js and it will fail and not trigger the next job